 Increases in the availability of health care, such as retail clinics and urgent care centers, has led to higher outpatient utilization.
-Even if higher use of these alternative sites reduces costs per visit, the savings may result in more of visits.
-Telemedicine has demonstrated that it can be a lower-cost option for non-emergent visits.
+Even if higher use of these alternative sites reduces costs, the savings will be minimized as a result of higher frequency of visits.

-Behavioral health and substance abuse were once on the back burner of health treatments, but now a regulatory push and mainstream recognition of these issues will likely cause these issues to be a crucial part of an employer's health benefits.
-Also, COVID-19 and forced isolation could drive higher need and utilization of behavioral health services.
+Behavioral health & substance abuse, once on the back burner of health treatments, now has the regulatory push and mainstream recognition for being a crucial part of employers’ health benefits.

 Inflator: Hospital and provider network consolidations

-Throughout the United States, health care systems continue to consolidate under larger brands, which has influenced network negotiated reimbursement rates paid to providers.
+Throughout the United States, a number of health care systems have consolidated under larger brands, and as a result, have influenced trends in the network negotiated reimbursement rates paid to providers.
 Reimbursement rates are projected to be higher for hospital networks than for physicians.

 Inflator: Specialty drugs

-Some employers are encouraging employees to consider lower cost care options like telemedicine and urgent care facilities.
+Employers are nudging people toward lower-cost care sites like telemedicine and urgent care facilities.
 Expect to see more free-standing facilities and in-home benefits like telemedicine.
-Simultaneously, providers are taking steps to move people away from hospitals and other high-cost settings.
+Providers are taking steps to move people away from hospitals and other high-cost settings.

 Deflator: Care advocacy

-Some employers are offering employees new services that engage and guide consumers to better quality and lower-cost care.
-TriNet added HealthAdvocate in 2021.
+Employers are offering employees new services that engage and guide consumers to better quality and lower-cost care.

 Deflator: High performing networks like Accountable Care Organizations (ACOs) (not being utilized as initially anticipated)